Innate immune system: Phagocytes

 The word 'phagocyte' literally means 'eating cell'.
 These are immune cells that engulf, or 'phagocytose', pathogens or particles.
 To engulf a particle or pathogen, a phagocyte extends portions of its plasma membrane, wrapping the membrane around the particle until it is enveloped (i.e., the particle is now inside the cell).
 Once inside the cell, the invading pathogen is contained inside a phagosome, which merges with a lysosome.
 The lysosome contains enzymes and acids that kill and digest the particle or organism.
 In general, phagocytes patrol the body searching for pathogens, but are also able to react to a group of highly specialized molecular signals produced by other cells, called cytokines.
 The phagocytic cells of the immune system include macrophages, neutrophils, and dendritic cells.

-Phagocytosis of the hosts’ own cells is common as part of regular tissue development and maintenance.
+Phagocytosis of the hosts' own cells is common as part of regular tissue development and maintenance.
 When host cells die, either by apoptosis or by cell injury due to an infection, phagocytic cells are responsible for their removal from the affected site.
 By helping to remove dead cells preceding growth and development of new healthy cells, phagocytosis is an important part of the healing process following tissue injury.

 Macrophages

 Macrophages, from the Greek, meaning "large eaters", are large phagocytic leukocytes, which are able to move beyond the vascular system by migrating through the walls of capillary vessels and entering the areas between cells in pursuit of invading pathogens.
 In tissues, organ-specific macrophages are differentiated from phagocytic cells present in the blood called monocytes.
 Macrophages are the most efficient phagocytes and can phagocytose substantial numbers of bacteria or other cells or microbes.
-The binding of bacterial molecules to receptors on the surface of a macrophage triggers it to engulf and destroy the bacteria through the generation of a “respiratory burst”, causing the release of reactive oxygen species.
+The binding of bacterial molecules to receptors on the surface of a macrophage triggers it to engulf and destroy the bacteria through the generation of a "respiratory burst", causing the release of reactive oxygen species.
 Pathogens also stimulate the macrophage to produce chemokines, which summon other cells to the site of infection.
+There are also resident macrophages in many tissues including mucous membranes, liver, lungs, and skin (where they are often called Langerhans cells).